Diffusion Parameters of Flows in Stable Multi-class Queueing Networks: Model and Main Result

+These primitives are assumed to exist on a joint probability space and construct the primitive processes $\big(E, S, \Phi \big)$, as we describe now.

-Denote the classes/queues as $k=1,\ldots,K$ and use the index $0$ to denote the outside world.
-Let $T_k(t)$ denote the work (in units of time) allocated towards serving class $k$ during the time interval $[0,t]$.
-Further assume counting processes, $A_k(t)$ and $S_k(t)$ representing the number of exogenous arrivals to class $k$ during $[0,t]$ and the number of jobs served during uninterrupted service in class $k$ during $[0,t]$ respectively.
-The actual number of jobs served during $[0,t]$ is $S_k \big( T_k(t) \big)$.
-For $i=1,\ldots,K$ and $j=0,\ldots,K$, let $\Phi_{i,j}(\ell)$ denote the number of items routed from class $i$ to class $j$ out of the first $\ell$ items served at $i$, with,
+with the convention that summation from $0$ to $-1$ is $0$.
+The counting processes, $E_k(t)$ and $S_k(t)$ represent the number of exogenous arrivals to class $k$ during $[0,t]$ and the number of jobs served during uninterrupted service in class $k$ during $[0,t]$, respectively.
+Further for ${\ell}=1,2,\ldots$, let,